 – Fixed daily/weekly/monthly fee

-Usually between Monday to Friday on the lunchtime period of 12-2 pm.
+Usually between Monday to Friday during the lunchtime period of 12-2 pm.

 – Fixed fee

 Event organizers tend to contact food truck vendors directly through their business website or other social media channels to attend their event.

 This is a piece of land owned by the state or local authority.

 Information will usually be on their website where food trucks can park and how much they charge.

 Aside from the type of events that influence food truck parking prices, there will be a few other factors.